Battle of Monte Castello: The attack

-It was the responsibility of the Brazilians to win the most combative sectors of the entire Apennine front, but the 1st DIE was too inexperienced a troop to face a fight of that magnitude.
+It was the responsibility of the Brazilians to win the most combative sectors of the entire Apennine front, but the 1st DIE lacked the experience to face a fight of that magnitude.
 Therefore, as Clark's goal was to take Bologna before Christmas, training had to be accomplished in practice, that is, in combat.
+Further, delivery of armament to the 1st DIE had not finished by 18 November.

-Accordingly, on 24 November, the Reconnaissance Squadron and the 3rd Battalion, 6th Infantry Regiment of the 1st DIE joined U.S. Task Force 45 for a first foray to Monte Castello.
+Accordingly, on 24 November, the Reconnaissance Squadron and the 3rd Battalion, 6th Infantry Regiment of the 1st DIE joined U.S. Task Force 45 for a first foray to Monte Castello, under the command of Brigadier General Paul W. Rutledge.
 On the second day of attacks, it appeared that the operation would be successful.
 U.S. troops reached the crest of Monte Castello after capturing neighboring Mount Belvedere.

-However, in a powerful counteroffensive, the men of the German 232nd Infantry Division, responsible for defending Monte Castello and Monte Della Torraca, regained the lost positions, forcing the Brazilian and American soldiers to abandon the positions already won – with the exception of Mount Belvedere.
+However, in a powerful counteroffensive, the men of the German 232nd Infantry Division, responsible for defending Monte Castello and Mount della Torraccia, regained the lost positions, forcing the Brazilian and American soldiers to abandon the positions already won – with the exception of Mount Belvedere.

 On 29 November, a second attack was planned on the hill.
 This counter-offensive attacking formation was almost entirely the work of the 1st DIE – with three battalions – with only the support of three platoons of American tanks.
 Meanwhile, an unexpected event occurred on the eve of the attack which undermined Allied plans: on the night of the 28th, the Germans made a counter-attack on Mount Belvedere, taking the Americans' position and leaving the left Allied flank uncovered.

 DIE initially considered postponing the attack, but as the troops had occupied their positions and the strategy had been maintained, at 7 o'clock a new attempt was made.